 Ecology and Biological Resources

-In the field of Ecology and Biological Resources, the Department of Biology deals with current fundamental questions about the future viability of our society: What are the impacts of human use and climate change on biodiversity?
-How do organisms react to environmental changes?
-What role do plants, animals and microorganisms play in the Earth's climate system?
-How can the social benefits of biological resources be improved?
+In the research concentration Ecology and Biological Resources, the Department of Biology works on current fundamental questions in the future sustainability of our society: What effects do climate change and resource use by humans have on biodiversity?
+How do organism respond to changes in their environment?
+What role do plants, animals and microorganisms play in the Earth’s climate system?
+How can the societal use of biological resources be improved?

-At the same time, sustainable uses of marine and terrestrial biological resources in fisheries biology and forestry are being developed.
-At the Center for Timber Management, the focus is on the raw material wood and other lignocelluloses: Here, the biological and chemical structure as well as the physical properties of the wood substance are investigated.
-In addition, processes are being developed to make renewable raw materials usable as basic chemicals and in composite materials.
+In parallel, colleagues in the fishery and forestry sciences work to develop sustainable practices for the use of marine and terrestrial resources.
+In the Institute of Wood Sciences, raw wood materials and other lignocelluloses stand at the forefront of research.
+Here, the biological and chemical structures of these substances as well as their physical characteristics are closely investigated.
+In addition, processes are being developed to make use of renewable raw material as base chemicals and in composite materials.

-The following research units contribute to the research focus Ecology and Biological Resources:
+The following departments contribute to the research focus on ecology and biological resources:

 - Applied Plant Ecology